brooklabteam/coding4conservation/preparation.md

 <div class="bs-callout bs-callout-warning">
-<p><center>🥳 Congratulations on your selection for Coding-4-Conservation 2022! <br />
+<p>🥳 Congratulations on your selection for Coding-4-Conservation 2022! <br />
-Please familiarize yourself with the preparation materials below in order to prepare for the upcoming workshop.</center></p>
+Please familiarize yourself with the preparation materials below in order to prepare for the upcoming workshop.</p>
 </div>

 ---